What are Facial Implants?

 Are Facial Implants Safe?

-While the problematic breast implants were liquid silicone that leaked, facial implants are made from solid silicone (that can’t leak) or from porous polyethylene plastic.
+While the problematic breast implants are liquid silicone that leaks, facial implants have solid silicone (that can’t leak) or porous polyethylene plastic.
 Both materials have a long track record of safe use throughout the body in millions of patients.
 As for any implanted foreign body such as screws, pins, and artificial joints, there is a small chance of infection from dental procedures and other surgery, and so you would want to ask your doctor whether prophylactic antibiotics might be advisable.

-Particularly with older people we see that recovery can be prolonged, even doubled in time, after extensive fat transfer procedures.
-As with any surgery, there is a spectrum of recovery that is affected by overall health, nutrition, adherence to physician instructions, and the number of concurrently performed procedures.
-Dr. Fante will do his best to make sure you are fully informed about the anticipated recovery from any of the facial implant options you are considering.
+Particularly with older people, we see that recovery can be longer, even double in time, after extensive fat transfer procedures.
+Dr. Fante will do his best to fully inform you about the recovery from any of the facial implant options you are considering.